mimurchison/river/README.md

 - [Nicolas Gallagher](https://github.com/necolas) for ['normalize.css'](https://github.com/necolas/normalize.css)

 River is an open-source social network feed agregation thing.
-In its current form its basically just a twitter-like stream with support for your instagram, github and dribbble accounts.
+In its current form its basically just a twitter-like stream with support for your Instagram, GitHub and Dribbble accounts.

 **To make your own you'll need:**
 - A fork of this repo